JayHoltslander/Structured-Data-JSON-LD/README.md

 ### [FAQPage.json](https://github.com/JayHoltslander/Structured-Data-JSON-LD/blob/master/FAQPage.json)
 The [FAQPage schema](https://schema.org/FAQPage) is different than Q&A and is (obviously) for a FAQ page.
+A Frequently Asked Question (FAQ) page contains a list of questions and answers pertaining to a particular topic.
+Properly marked up FAQ pages may be eligible to have a rich result on Search and Markup Action for the Google Assistant, which can help your site reach the right users.
 [Learn more](https://developers.google.com/search/docs/data-types/faqpage).
 <br><br>
 [![](https://github.com/JayHoltslander/Structured-Data-JSON-LD/raw/master/button.png)](https://search.google.com/structured-data/testing-tool#url=https%3A%2F%2Fraw.githubusercontent.com%2FJayHoltslander%2FStructured-Data-JSON-LD%2Fmaster%2FFAQPage.json)
 [![](https://github.com/JayHoltslander/Structured-Data-JSON-LD/raw/master/button-2.png)](https://publicwww.com/websites/%22%40type%5C%22%3A%5C%22FAQPage%5C%22%22/)